 Allegations of potential violations of the Code of Student Conduct, if appropriate, are assigned at the conclusion of the Investigation at which point the Investigator explains the options for resolution to the involved parties.
-Should students not participate in the Investigator may assign allegation(s) to the respondent based on the information that the Investigator collected without the student's participation, if appropriate.
+Should students not participate in the Investigative Process, the conduct process may continue without their participation.
+The Investigator may assign allegation(s) to the respondent based on the information that the Investigator collected without the student's participation, if appropriate.